 So many PT’s try and go self-employed as soon as they’ve finished their course but I’m glad I worked my way up from the bottom.
 I’ve worked with, and learnt from, some excellent coaches and trainers and figured out what not to do from some not-so-great ones.
 I’ve now been training people for nine years, which isn’t a bad life span for a PT!
 I still love my job, as much, if not more, than I did when I first started.

 But what else do you do?

 I used to play a lot of football but unfortunately age has caught up with me!
 I know go to CrossFit three to four times a week and love it!
 I’d like to compete one day but we’ll see how that goes.
 I still like to watch football, but being a Man United fan, it can be tough!

 Apart from sports, my other passions are dogs, coffee and donuts!
 I will always maintain that it’s hard to beat a Sainsbury’s sugared ring donut.
 Yum.
 If you feel differently about this, feel free to try and change my mind!

 I love to read and watch films.
-I’m a bit of a fantasy fan and love Harry Potter, Star Wars, Lord of the Rings and all the Marvel films.
+I’m a bit of a fantasy fan and love Harry Potter, Star Wars, Lord of the Rings and (most) of the Marvel films.
 I enjoy going out for dinner, and love asian food.